5jt/dyalog-cookbook/manuscript/05-Configuration.md

 The Windows Registry is held in memory, so it is fast to read.
 It has been widely used to store configuration settings.
 Some would say, abused.
 However, for quite some time it was considered bad practice to have application-specific config files.

 Everything was expected to go into the Windows Registry.
 The pendulum started to swing back the other way now for several years, and application-specific config files become ever more common.
-We follow a consensus opinion that it is best to minimise use of the Registry.
+We follow a consensus opinion that it is best to minimise the use of the Registry.

 Settings needed by Windows itself _have_ to be stored in the Registry.
-For example, associating a file extension with your application, so that double clicking on its icon launches your application.
+For example, associating a file extension with your application, so that double-clicking on its icon launches your application.

 The APLTree classes [WinRegSimple](http://aplwiki.com/WinReg) and [WinReg](http://aplwiki.com/WinReg) provide methods for handling the Windows Registry.
 We will discuss them in their own chapter.